taogen-docs/resources-of-learning/domains/math-resources.md

 - Mathematical Statistics with Applications (Wackerly, Mendenhall & Scheaffer)
 - Statistical Inference (Casella & Berger)
 - Mathematical Statistics: Basic Ideas and Selected Topics (Bickel & Doksum)
+- The Art of Statistics: How to Learn from Data by David Spiegelhalter [4.15, 5520]

 ### Applied Statistics and Statistical Computing